bkjones/rsstaurant/README.md

 The database back end is postgres.
 I used sqlc to handle db schema migrations, and 'goose' to generate golang client code for queries.

+To start the daemon:
+`go build && ./rsstaurant`

 This does the job more or less right now, but as it was done in a rush, there are a few outstanding issues:
  1. Some feeds throw XML errors & I haven't bothered to look into that.
  2. I parse timestamps using only one hard-coded method, so if the feed doesn't happen to use that format, it fails.